sharod13/Sandbox/readme.md

 ImmVRse offers a revolutionary platform for brands looking to branch out into the new and compelling world of VR, allowing them to hire content creators in a quick, easy and convenient manner.

-Visit our [ImmVRse](https://immvr.se/) to learn more about us and what we are trying to do.
+Visit [ImmVRse](https://immvr.se/) to learn more about us and what we are trying to accomplish.

+A [Whitepaper](https://immvr.se/wp-content/uploads/2018/10/Whitepaper-ImmVRse-5.2.pdf) is also available to know about our future goals and activities.